Home

 Visit our Membership page for additional benefits.
 All services are provided in English, French and Spanish.

 A key requirement under the Safe Food for Canadians Regulations (SFCR) is that Canadians who buy, sell, import, or export fresh fruits or vegetables (inter-provincially or internationally) must be members in good standing of the DRC, unless they qualify for specific exemptions.
 This replaces the previous option under the Canada Agricultural Products Act (CAP Act), which allowed businesses to choose between a Canadian Food Inspection Agency (CFIA) Produce License or DRC membership.
-Under the SFCR, the CFIA Produce License is discontinued, and DRC membership is the sole requirement for trade compliance.

 In The News